netstat -tulpn

 Here’s a useful tip for people that access their computer or server over the Internet using SSH.
 Change your SSH port from the default port 22 to something else.
-Although this is not a foolproof hack to secure your server, it can at least help greatly.
+Although this is not a foolproof hack to secure your server, it can help.
 Let’s look at you this would be done on an Ubuntu machine.
 NOTE that this change should not be performed over a remote SSH connection, you might lose all contact with your server.

 - First, check to see if the SSH service is running at all, and if it is, then on which port.
 Run the following command: